lavaeater/suburban-commando/README.md

 ## Devlog Saturday 29th of August
 So, we are almost back where we started - or rather, where we left off, when we switched to Godot.
 Or rather, that's not actually true.
 We have a bunch of features that are not yet implemented, for this one.
+So, we should list these features and write a small note regarding what they mean.